-Neutrophils are activated, which results in edema of the airways and fluid leaks from the capillaries to the alveoli.
+Neutrophils are activated, which results in edema of the airways and fluid leaks from the capillaries into the alveoli.
 This affects normal oxygen transport.

 28. What are the mechanical barriers of a bacterial infection?

-Mechanical barriers include air filtration, epiglottis, cough reflex, mucociliary response, reflex bronchoconstriction, and the secretion of immunoglobulins and alveolar macrophages.
+Air filtration, epiglottis, cough reflex, mucociliary response, reflex bronchoconstriction, and the secretion of immunoglobulins and alveolar macrophages

 29. What are the risk factors of pneumonia?

 Pneumonia is caused by a weakening of processes such as loss of consciousness (intubation), air pollution, and tobacco use.
 Also, people older than 65 are at a higher risk.
 Other risk factors include abdominal/thoracic surgery, bedrest/immobility, chronic disease/illness, immunosuppressed, and alcohol use.

 30. What is aspiration pneumonia?

-It is a type of pneumonia commonly seen in immunocompromised individuals (such as HIV), those receiving radiation therapy, chemotherapy, and long-term corticosteroid therapy.
+A type of pneumonia commonly seen in immunocompromised individuals (such as HIV), those receiving radiation therapy, chemotherapy, and long-term corticosteroid therapy

 32. What are the sudden symptoms of pneumonia?

 33. What is consolidation?

 It is a common sign of bacterial pneumonia.
 When the normally air-filled alveoli

 34. Why is antibiotic therapy beneficial for pneumonia?

 Macrophages break down bacteria and process debris.
-Lung tissue is then allowed to recover, and gas exchange returns to normal.
-They help maintain homeostasis, and healing occurs if there are no other complications.
+Lung tissue is then allowed to recover and gas exchange returns to normal.

 35. What are the diagnostic tests for pneumonia?

 36. What are the standard treatment options for pneumonia?

-Antibiotics, IVF and PO hydration, supplemental O2, analgesics, antipyretics, nutrition-frequent small meals, and balance rest with activity.
+Antibiotics, IVF and PO hydration, supplemental O2, analgesics, antipyretics, nutrition-frequent small meals, and a balance between rest and physical activity

-37. What are standard practices that patients with pneumonia should learn?
+37. What are the standard practices that patients with pneumonia should learn?

 They need to learn hand hygiene, cough etiquette, a

 38. What are the various complications of pneumonia?

-39. What event triggers the clinical syndrome of pneumonia?
+39. What event can trigger the clinical syndrome of pneumonia?

 The host’s immune response leads to the inflammatory mediators that create an